assemzh/Script/README.md

 # Script
-Android app to help student to learn from YouTube videos by making notes
+Android app to help students to learn from YouTube videos by making notes